-RBT173 CREDITS: 3 PREREQUISITE(S): CSC102 AND RBT131

-Introduction to Microcontrollers
+RBT173 CREDITS: 3 PREREQUISITE(S): CSC102 AND RBT131 Introduction to Microcontrollers ø introduction to wicrocontrollers

 Various microcontroller architectures and integrated circuit families will be studied, along with their development environments.
 Interfacing to transducers, actuators, analog-to-digital converters and other supporting hardware will be covered, as well as elements of programming (software) and circuit implementation (hardware).